-Note on AI-assisted analysis: Holly's similarity algorithm surfaces comparators based on job class specifications and salary data.
-Its recommendations are designed to support your professional judgment, not replace it.
-You are always in control of which comparators make the final cut.
+Note: Holly's similarity algorithm surfaces comparators based on job class specifications and salary data.
+Its recommendations are designed to support your professional judgment, not replace it — you're always in control of which comparators make the final cut.

 How to Review and Validate Your Analysis Results

-Step 1: Open the class spec go to the “Market” tab
+Step 1: Open the class spec and go to the Market tab

 Step 2: Confirm your list of results list has the desired agencies

-Open your Market Analysis and review the full list of jurisdictions and job classes surfaced as comparators.
-At a glance, confirm that the expected jurisdictions are present and that the role names look relevant to your study.
+Open the Market Analysis and review the full list of jurisdictions and job classes surfaced as comparators.
+At a glance, confirm the jurisdictions you expect are present and the role names look relevant to your study.

-Step 3: If desired, use Holly’s filter tools to limit the number of benchmarks displayed
+Step 3: Use Holly's filter tools to narrow the benchmarks displayed

 Step 4: Drill into entries to validate each comparator

-Holly makes it easy to investigate each source without leaving the platform within the comparator detail view.
+Holly makes it easy to investigate each source to verify information without leaving the platform.
 When you open a comparator's detail view, here's what each section tells you:

 Class Specification — The full job spec as uploaded to Holly: duties, scope, requirements.